5 key metrics for evaluating your year-end appeal.

-The amount of money you raised is important.
-But there are several other ways you should be evaluating your year-end fundraising push.
-Here are five key data points that you need to measure, if you are not already:
+The amount of money you raised is significant.
+But you should evaluate your year-end fundraising push in several other ways.
+Here are five key data points you need to measure if you are not already!

 As you know, digital-first strategies have taken center stage in the world of fundraising, especially with all those December 31 “last chance” emails.
 So, it’s more important than ever to make sure your donation page is working for you, not against you!